An0n3m0us/Minetest-AppImages/README.md

 # Minetest-AppImages

-AppImages for Minetest dev builds in 32bit and 64bit!
+AppImages for Minetest dev builds in 32 bit[^1] and 64bit!
 Both client and server are in the same executable.

 Tested on fresh installations from the oldest releases to the newest releases tested:
 (All of the releases in between should work too)

-· Ubuntu (Trusty 14.04, Zesty 17.04, Groovy 20.10)
+· Ubuntu (Xenial 16.04, Impish 21.10)

-· Fedora (30, 33)
+· Fedora (33, 35)

 · OpenSUSE (Leap 15.2, Tumbleweed)

-· Archlinux (Manjaro 20.0.3, Manjaro 20.2.1)
+· Archlinux (Manjaro 21.1.5)

 <sub>For Chromebook users: https://www.linuxmadesimple.info/2020/07/how-to-install-minetest-53-on-chromebook.html</sub>

+[^1]: Halted unless a need for i386 arises as it requires extra work to compile, test and manage libraries

 ## Running
 Download the AppImages from the release page!
 Then, make the AppImage an executable by entering `chmod +x $FILE` in a terminal or by right-clicking the file then selecting "Properties" then "Permissions", and checking the executable checkbox.
 Then, double-click the AppImage to run Minetest.